Gwolfgit/MatrixCMD/README.md

 ![alt text](https://github.com/Gwolfgit/MatrixCMD/blob/master/fastapidocs.png?raw=true)

-The IP control provided by the Blackbird Pro doesn't have a usable API despite the company advertising IP control.
+The Blackbird Pro doesn't have a usable API despite the company advertising IP control.
 I reverse-engineered the web UI using a debugging proxy in order to produce this API.
 Included is the API as well as the debugging proxy and the classes and models that I used for reverse engineering.